Dear AfricAid Friends,

 With much appreciation,

-Executive Director, AfricAid
+Founder and Executive Director, AfricAid

 Thank you, once again, for providing secondary school scholarships for girls in Tanzania.
 I am writing today to share with you that even just one scholarship can truly change lives -- both for the scholarship recipient, but also for her family and community!